Visyond/website-hugo/site/content/pricings/pricing-page.md

               limitTooltip: >-
                 The number of scenarios you can create in each of your projects.
           planCardDescription: >-
             More projects.
 More dashboards.
-More Scenarios.
+More scenarios.
-          planCardTitle: Use
+          planCardTitle: Standard
           planCardLabelColor: '#00B1FF'
           planCardPriceColor: '#00B1FF'